vikingjunior12/SafeExamConfigurator/README.md

-Here’s the text revised for an English-speaking audience with a casual "you" form and instructions for a double-click start:

----

 **SafeExamBrowser Configurator for Windows**

 This is a CLI tool for Windows that downloads, installs, and sets up the latest version of SafeExamBrowser for you.
 Note that it runs on Windows and requires administrator permissions to install.